Crow Camp

 Counselors work throughout the day to build a caring community in which individuals are tended to, as is the group, the land, and resources.
 Please note that this is a tech-free camp.

 The Crow Camp Adventure is the final week of Crow Camp each year.
-It features one day of regular day camp on Monday (8:30-3:30 pm) followed by a 3-day and 2-night Camping Adventure (8:30 am Tuesday - 3:00 pm Thursday) at a wilderness campground in Maine.
+It features one day of regular day camp on Monday (8:30-3:00 pm) followed by a 3-day and 2-night Camping Adventure (8:30 am Tuesday - 3:00 pm Thursday) at a wilderness campground in Maine.
+Building on the outdoor skills and hiking focus of Crow Camp, this culminating overnight adventure will include day hike excursions from their base camp.
 This adventure gives campers a chance to practice skills they have learned, make a campfire, share camp food, sleep in tents, and celebrate friendship and adventure!

 To register for this week of camp, we ask that campers participate in a minimum of one other regular week of Crow Camp and that they have experience spending a night or two away from parents/guardians.